GabrielKiesshau/awesome-smbx/README.md

 * [Urchin](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24260) - Urchins from Super Mario World.
 * [venusFireTrapPlus.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=25148) - A script that enables the player to set the behavior of a Venus Fire Trap, like shooting extra fireballs.
 * [viewport.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=19126) - Make the screen smaller.
-* [Walljumps.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=16025) - I wrote an API yesterday that allows walljumping universally for all characters.
+* [Walljumps.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=16025) - An API that allows walljumping universally for all characters.
 * [warpTransition.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=25750) - This is just a small library to add transitions when using warps or entering the level.
 Additionally, it also offers music fading between sections.

 # :bookmark: Learning Resources <a name="learning-resources"></a>